What is dental hygiene?

 Ideally, yes.
 An annual examination by a dentist is recommended for everyone, regardless of their situation.
 We work closely alongside the resident dentist at each facility where we provide dental hygiene care.

-If your family member is still able to go out to their own dentist, we are happy to provide the dental hygiene care and refer to your dentist for greater needs.
+If your family member is still able to go out to their dentist, we are happy to provide the dental hygiene care and refer to your dentist for greater needs.

 How can you provide quality dental care for people too frail/weak to get to the dentist?